Ray-B-Ouamba/DENZEL-WASHINGTON-TRIBUTE-PAGE/README.md

 ## LESSONS LEARNED:
 * How to display the content from the API on a website using Javascript.
-* How to share content from your website to an another
+* How to share content from your website to an another website.

 ## OTHER PROJECT:
 **BACKGROUND-COLOR-FOR-YOUR-YOUTUBE:**